 It took the Takahashi brothers at Camelot Software seven years to come through with this long-awaited sequel to their Golden Sun series.
 After years of teases and industry rumblings, the studio made good on its promise to continue the story of Weyard with this DS entry, polishing its puzzle-solving and monster-collecting mechanics from its Game Boy Advanced versions for a new audience.
 The game took place thirty years after 2003's Golden Sun: Lost Age, and followed the children of Golden Sun's previous heroes as they crawled through dungeons collecting Djinn in their plight to beat a new enemy threat and save the world from environmental anomalies known as Psyenergy Vortexes.

 Why it was forgotten: Seven years in the dark took its toll on the Golden Sun series.
-What was already a fairly traditional RPG felt even more dated in 2010 next to the Dragon Warriors, Final Fantasies, and Pokemons of it time.
+What was already a fairly traditional RPG felt even more dated in 2010 next to the Dragon Quests, Final Fantasies, and Pokemons of it time.
 Sluggish pacing and a lowered difficulty level also took some of the shine off of Golden Sun: Dark Dawn's fetching style and other series strengths.
 As a result, the more dedicated fans were eager to dive back into Weyard, but newcomers took a pass.
-In the two years since its release, Golden Sun: Dark Dawn has reportedly sold 580k copies, half that of Golden Sun: The Lost Age; and a fraction of 2001's original Golden Sun.

 Kid Icarus: Uprising